JohnCremona/CMFs/README.md

 * mfdecomp_1000.gp.txt gp output for Nk <= 1000
 * mfdecomp_1000.txt : Galois orbit decomposition data for Nk <= 1000 (as computed by gp, to be confirmed by Magma)

+* mfdecomp_full_100.txt : Galois decomposition data for NK <= 100 computed by Magma with the following format N:k:i:t:[n1,n2,...]:[t1,t2,...]:[f1,f2,...]:[h1,h2,...], where N,k,i,t are as above, [t1,t2,...] is a list of vectors of absolute traces of Hecke eigenvalues a_n for 1<=n<=100 sorted lexicographically (this will match the order of n1,n2,.. because the trace of 1 gives the degree of the coefficient field), [f1,f2,...] is a list of polredbest-stable polynomials defining the coefficient fields for those orbits of dimension <= 20, and [h1,h2,...] is a list of pairs <p,h_p(x)> where p is a prime not dividing N and h_p(x) is the minimal polynomial of T_p (over a cyclotomic field).
+The [h1,h2,...] vector only addresses spaces of dimension up to 20, and each list includes p's sufficient to uniquely distinguish each Galois orbit.
+All of the vectors that occur are sorted consistently (but note that the last two match prefixes of the first two).